-Trisha has been working and volunteering in the museum and the not-for-profit sector for over 13 years and currently works as a Senior Curatorial Assistant in Western Canadian History at the Royal Alberta Museum.
-In community museums, art centres, universities and provincial institutions she has been involved in all areas of museum function from visitor services to executive director.
-In all of Trisha’s work, a community engagement centered approach is fundamental, with the primary goal being to share the museum’s unique offerings with their communities.
+Trisha has been working and volunteering in museum and the not-for-profit sector since 2005 and currently works as a Curator for the City of Edmonton Heritage Collections.
+In community museums, art centres, universities and government institutions she has been involved in all areas of museum function from visitor services to executive director.
+In all of Trisha’s work, a community engagement centered approach is fundamental, with the primary goal being to share museum’s unique offerings with their communities.

-Trisha possesses a wealth of experience and a diverse skill set specific to collections management, curatorship, and museum theory with local and international perspectives.
-For a variety of museums, she has developed policies and procedures, gained Recognized Museum status from the Alberta Museums Association, written successful grant applications to increase organizational capacity, managed collections storage re-organization and digitization projects, and curated exhibitions that broke attendance records.
+Trisha possesses a wealth of experience and a diverse skill set specific to collections management, curatorship, and museum theory from the local to an international perspective.
+For a variety of museums Trisha has developed policies and procedures, gained Recognized Museum status from the Alberta Museums Association, wrote successful grant applications to increase organizational capacity, managed collections storage re-organization & digitization projects, and curated exhibitions that broke attendance records.

-Trisha is an alumni of the Open Palace Programme, which involved an in depth study tour of museums and historic sites in south west England, completing hands-on projects with conservators and minds-on problem solving with curatorial and programming staff.
-With museum professionals from around the world she took part in dialogue to address challenges such as decolonizing museum spaces and repatriation at some of England’s most visited sites.
+Trisha is an alumni of the Open Palace Programme, which involved an in depth study tour of museums and historic sites in SW England doing hands-on projects with conservators and minds-on problem solving with curatorial and programming staff.
+With museum professionals from around the world she took on challenges such as decolonizing museum spaces and repatriation at some of England’s most visited sites.

-Knowledgeable and passionate about all aspects of museum operations, Trisha was selected as an instructor for the Alberta Museums Association Museum Management course in 2014.
-Teaching is one way she stays connected in the museum community.
-Trisha is also committed to life-long learning so that she can offer the most relevant information possible to help museums best serve their communities and tell their stories.
+Trisha is knowledgeable and passionate about all aspects of museum operations.
+Which led to her being selected as an instructor for the Alberta Museums Association Museum Management course in 2014.
+Teaching is one way that Trisha stays connected in the museum community.
+She is also committed to life-long learning to have the most up to date information to help museums best serve their communities and share stories.